“Fawn, Fawn!” exclaimed Spot, excitedly. “It’s snowing outside!”

 “You’re missing out on all the fun,” said Spot.
 “I think that I am going to go outside to see them.”

-Spot bundled up warmly in the new scarf that she got for Christmas from Jenny and Ricky.
+Spot bundled up warmly in the new scarf that she got for Christmas from Heather and Ricky.
 She really liked the bright orange and pink colours of her new scarf.
 They were her favourite colours.

 “Good riddance!” said Fawn, as Spot was on her way out the barn door.